Exploration Targets

 Phase 2:

-Advanced Processing: Further processing of enriched ore to produce high-purity manganese, nickel, and cobalt concentrates through advanced hydrometallurgical techniques, including potential battery-grade products for strategic sectors.
+Advanced Products: Further processing of enriched ore to produce high-purity manganese, nickel, and cobalt concentrates through advanced hydrometallurgical techniques, including potential battery-grade products for strategic sectors.

 Internationally, the Tethys Project shares similarities with renowned manganese deposits such as Chiatura (Georgia), Nikopol (Ukraine), Umm Bogma (Egypt), and North Orissa (India).
 Domestically, the project's geological context resembles that of other Turkish manganese occurrences within ophiolitic complexes, yet it distinguishes itself by its significant nickel and cobalt by-product potential, enhancing its economic attractiveness.